sf-wdi-31/mongoose/README.md

 Let's do a quick activity and get Mongoose and Mongo setup on our machines.

-1. Assuming you already have MongoDB installed <sub>(you did this at installfest)</sub>, to get started using mongoose in a project, we have to install it in our `package.json`:
+1. Assuming you already have MongoDB installed (you did this at installfest), to get started using mongoose in a project, we have to install it in our `package.json`:

   ```bash
     npm install --save mongoose